Other Special Study Opportunities

 A descriptive proposal of the project must be approved by the supervising instructor and the chairperson of the department.
 It is understood that the subject of the independent study must be supervised by someone in the department most relevant for that subject.
 The proposal must set forth the subject, scope, method and materials to be used during the project.
 It also must indicate the evaluation procedures agreed upon by the student and the supervisor.
 When the instructor and the chairperson have indicated their approval by signing the proposal, the student should take a copy of the proposal to the Registrar’s Office.
 The instructor agreeing to supervise an independent study is expected to be available for consultation while the project continues.

-First-year students are not allowed to do independent studies.
+Students are not allowed to participate in an independent study the semester in which they are enrolled in Initiate.
 Further, no student may enroll for more than two independent studies or more than eight credits of such work in a single semester; also, independent studies cannot be used to satisfy general education requirements.

 Independent studies normally carry 1-4 credits.